-The Home Alone Series
+The Home Alone Series (1990-2003)

-However, the real creative genius behind Home Alone is writer John Hughes.
+Though the first two are directed by Chris Columbus, the real creative genius behind Home Alone is writer John Hughes.
 There are all the elements here that made his previous Uncle Buck – featuring the first major appearance by Macaulay Culkin – such a delight.
 In particular, the perfect image of domestic life that is gleefully undercut by a dash of slapstick cruelty.
 Culkin is perfect, as are the woefully inept criminals, played by Joe Pesci and Daniel Stern.
-But the real heart of the film lies in Kevin’s growing friendship with his initially taciturn elderly neighbour (Roberts Blossom).
+But the heart of the film lies in Kevin’s growing friendship with his initially taciturn elderly neighbour (Roberts Blossom).

-A year after making one of the great Christmas action – and buddy – movies with Lethal Weapon (1987), Richard Donner made this slice of Christmas (dis)spirit.
+A year after crafting one of the great Christmas action – and buddy – movies with Lethal Weapon (1987), Richard Donner made this slice of Christmas (dis)spirit.
 It’s a perfect vehicle for Bill Murray, who is one of a few film stars to have made a career out of playing irascible characters.
 But his misanthropy is offset against a roguish charm.
 The plotting may be more plodding than sprightly in this update of Dickens’ A Christmas Carol, but it’s Murray’s rants that have made this a perennial seasonal treat.

-Miracle on 34th Street
+Miracle on 34th Street (1947/1994)

 There’s no competition between these two adaptations of Valentine Davis’ tale save for one element.
 The original 1947 version is better on every level except its Santa.
 Les Mayfield bagged Richard Attenborough as Father Christmas for his remake and the veteran thespian milks the sentiment and humour for every last drop.
 But if push comes to shove, stick with the original.

-It’s A Wonderful Life
+It’s A Wonderful Life (1946)

 It’s wonderful.
 That’s it.
 If you’ve not seen it and don’t know what it’s about, we’re not going to tell you here, because surprise is the very thing that makes this iconic Christmas movie so magical.
 If you have seen it, you’ll know what we mean and you’re probably getting ready to watch it again.
 James Stewart was rarely better.
 Donna Reed is a perfect foil.
 Henry Travers is charm personified.
 And director Frank Capra dares to venture down a dark path before bringing in the Christmas spirit for a jubilant finale.